Cane Corso Colors: Which Coat Colors Predict the Healthiest Puppy

 The Link Between Cane Corso Colors and Puppy Health

-So now you are much more familiar with both the standard Cane Corso colors and also those coat colors that are considered rare or non-standard according to the official breed standard.
+So now you are much more familiar with the standard Cane Corso colors, and those coat colors are considered rare or non-standard according to the official breed standard.

 But how does coat color predict how healthy your Cane Corso puppy will be?

-This is especially important to verify if you are considering purchasing or adopting a Cane Corso with a less-common or rare coat color.
+This is important to verify if you are considering purchasing or adopting a Cane Corso with less common or rare coat color.

-While running pre-mating health tests on the parent dogs may not guarantee that your puppy won’t have any health problems, it definitely rules out heritable health issues passed down from parent dog to puppies.
+While running pre-mating health tests on the parent dogs may not guarantee that your puppy won’t have any health problems, it rules out heritable health issues passed down from parent dogs to puppies.